 It’s up to you to foster that sense of trust from the very beginning.
-This is where personalization helps.
+This is where personalisation helps.

-Customers expect personalization, but they’re also concerned about how their data is being used.
-That means brands need to be responsible with how they go about creating these personalized experiences.
+Customers expect personalisation, but they’re also concerned about how their data is being used.
+That means brands need to be responsible with how they go about creating these personalised experiences.

-Here’s how companies across industries use personalization to build consumer trust.
+Here’s how companies across industries use personalisation to build consumer trust.

 Transparency is important in all industries for a healthy business-customer relationship.
 But it’s especially essential when it comes to banking.
 More than ever, people need to know their finances are being handled by someone they can trust — especially in the COVID and post-COVID era, when many customers (32%) are struggling financially and trust in banks has largely flatlined.

-When banking communications are personalized, it reinforces to customers that they’re valued and understood.
+When banking communications are personalised, it reinforces to customers that they’re valued and understood.
 They’re not “just a number.”

-It’s easier than you might think to add personalized touches to your customer communications.
-Take your cue from app-based banks that rely on personalization.
+It’s easier than you might think to add personalised touches to your customer communications.
+Take your cue from app-based banks that rely on personalisation.
 One example is financial company Atom Bank, “a bank that’s all about you.”
-It’s hyper-focused on providing an individual experience, personalizing every element from start to finish.
+It’s hyper-focused on providing an individual experience, personalising every element from start to finish.

-But you don’t need an app like Atom to leverage personalization that builds customer trust in banking.
+But you don’t need an app like Atom to leverage personalisation that builds customer trust in banking.